ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 But the tree-like assumption breaks down when considering an alignment of individuals from the *same species*.
 Such within-population genome alignments are increasingly in demand as high-quality assemblies become more available (ex: [HPP](https://humanpangenome.org/)), given their potential to better identify and represent structural variation than more traditional reference-based re-sequencing approaches.

-The Cactus Pangenome Pipeline adapts [Cactus](../README.md) to no longer rely on a guide tree, by taking advantage of the relative similarity of the input sequence to use minimizer sketches to determine initial anchors, then partial order alignments to refine them.
+The Minigraph-Cactus Pangenome Pipeline adapts [Cactus](../README.md) to no longer rely on a guide tree, by taking advantage of the relative similarity of the input sequence to use minimizer sketches to determine initial anchors, then partial order alignments to refine them.
 It also provides the options to generate output in standard pangenome graph formats such as [vg](https://github.com/vgteam/vg) and [GFA](https://github.com/GFA-spec/GFA-spec), in addition to the usual HAL.

 The other key difference between the Pangenome and Progressive modes is that in Pangenome mode, Cactus will leave one "reference" genome uncollapsed (ie it will never be aligned to itself).
 This lets it be used as a unique coordinate system for downstream analyses.
 For example, when creating a human pangenome, GRCh38 (or CHM13) can be included and flagged as the reference.
 These reference coordinates simplify projection to VCF, allow [vg giraffe](https://doi.org/10.1126/science.abg8871) to produce mappings in BAM format, are compatible with rGFA, etc.